Why do we celebrate May Day? | EarthSky.org

 We’re not too far away from a time in the late 20th century when people left homemade May baskets filled with spring flowers and sweets on each others’ doorsteps, usually anonymously.
 I can remember doing this as a child.
 Maybe it’s a tradition that can be revived.

 Bottom line: May 1 is one of four cross-quarter days, midway between an equinox and a solstice.
-It stems from the ancient festival of Beltane, which relates to the waxing power of the sun at this time of year.
-Wrapping a Maypole is its most recognized tradition.
+Happy May Day 2019!